JTM152769/Design-Pattern-Library-In-Java/Creational/Singleton/README.md

 * when creating the instance is expensive, a Singleton can improve performance.
 * when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code

+## Collaboration
+* Classes that need to interact directly with a singleton must refer to its instance property(or method)
+* Alternately, classes can depend on an interface or parameter of the singleton's type

+## Consequences
+* The default implementation of the singleton pattern is not thread safe and should not be used in multi-threaded environments, including web servers.
+* Singletons introduce tight coupling among collaborating classes
+* Singletons are notoriously difficult to test
+   * Commonly regarded as an anti-pattern
+* Using an IOC Container it is straightforward to avoid the coupling and testability issues

+## Single Responsibility Principle
+* Management of object lifetime is a separate responsibility
+* Adding this responsibility to a class with other responsibilities violates the Single Responsibility Principle(SRP)
+* Using an IOC Container, a separate class can be responsible for managing object lifetimes.

 ## Typical Use Case

 * the logging class